avafinger/OV5640_camera/readme.md

 	/dev/sdb2        15G   12G  2.0G  87% /media/rootfs

+so your SD_CARD letter will have the following form:

+	/dev/sdX

-so your SD_CARD will be /dev/sdc or /dev/sdb and 1st partition is /media/boot (kernel Image) and 2nd partition is /media/rootfs (kernel modules with OV5640)
+and can be /dev/sdb or /dev/sdc and 1st partition is /media/boot (kernel Image) and 2nd partition is /media/rootfs (kernel modules with OV5640).
+You could also find the correct /dev/SD_CARD by typing dmesg:

+	dmesg

+output:

+	[18631.665749] sdc: detected capacity change from 15931539456 to 0
+	[19243.730508] sd 4:0:0:0: [sdc] 31116288 512-byte logical blocks: (15.9 GB/14.8 GiB)

+In some distro you could have /media/ubuntu/rootfs or /media/ubuntu/ROOTFS and is up to you to find the correct path.

-type this structions in your linux box:
+Type this structions in your linux box from command line:

 	git clone https://github.com/avafinger/OV5640_camera
 	cd OV5640_camera